 When working in the peculiar enclosures of the hospital, a practitioner needs music: dusties, b-sides, hits, and remixes.
 These playlists work best on a Maxell UDII 90.

 Songs about putting someone under, making that first cut, and (gulp!) waking them up.
 The cover art is in Polish: Stopien ryzyka!

 Songs about labeling specimens, spinning down platelets, and meeting someone at the blood bank.
 The picture is an NIH advert.
-Call 64509 for the turnip's blood type.
+Dial 64509 to check the turnip's blood type.

 Songs for taking call— signout, triaging the ED, answering pages with PRNs, and working the floors.
 On the cover, Sir Wm.
 Osler, the patron saint of being on call, soars above it all with stoic detachment.

 Songs *groan* from the heart and for mending broken hearts.
 The cover art is courtesy of the McGovern Historical Center.